continuous-symmetry-measure/csm/src/README.md

 * approx - Approximate the CSM value.
 Relevant for protein homomers  in pdb file format.
 Partially tested for large molecules as well.
 * trivial - Use the unit permutation to calculate the CSM for molecules and protein homomers.

+## Installation

+CSM can be installed on Windows and Linux machines.

+You must install OpenBabel 3.1.1 on your computer prior to running csm.
+You also need Python 3.7 or later.

+You can install CSM from pypi by typing

+    pip install csm

 # Citations

 Please cite the CSM using the following: